Flyfishing the surf zone and coral reef

 GT Fly Fishing

-Just to see the Giant Trevally come cruising down next to the reef in the surf zone literally makes me shake in my pants.
+GTFlyfishing in the surf zone has become my obsession, and is without a doubt the only kind of fishing that can really get my heart going, pure adrenaline rush.
+Just to see The Giant Trevally come cruising down next to the reef in the surf zone literally make me shake in my pants.
 I’ve seen GTs that are literally bigger than myself.
-I was paralyzed, I did not know what to do.
-Should I throw my line out, or run away?
-I was actually scared, I felt a pain in my stomach,but I decided to cast my line out, but the GT did not care.
-It circled around me once, and was for sure just checking me out, she didn’t care about the fly or me, that probably why she had become so huge.
+I was paralyzed, i did´nt know what to do, should i throw my line out, or run away? i was actually scared, i could feel my stomach turning, but i decided to cast out my line, but the GT could´t care less, it circled around me once, and was for sure just checking me out, it wash´t interested in the fly nore me. i felt it was to smart and old timer, i would imagine that was why it had grown to the size that is was.

-My line became entangled in me and everything that was located around me, I did not use line basket or a flexi stripper back then, now I will never go to the surf zone without, so I had to constantly unwrap my line out of dead coral, simultaneously trying to cast my line out to shoals of Bluefin Trevally or Giant Trevallys cruising around. it was a crazy time, with many frustrations and defeats.
-Something that almost drove me crazy, was that my fly was constantly rejected the first eight days I fished, and I did not understand why the GT rejected my fly.
-I switched and I switched my fly, I tried with everything I had in my fly box but with the same result, they rejected my fly.
-So on day eight, I went on the reef in to the surf zone as I had done the past eight days looking for GT, when I saw a small shoal of Bluefin Trevally, I laid out my fly to them and started stripping my line in, they instantly starts attacking the fly, and while the shoal of Bluefin Trevally is heading towards the fly, I notes from the corner of my eye a dark shadow coming like a lightning strike towards my fly, and the water was whipped white the moment it took the fly and bum I had fish on, my heart almost hammered out of my chest, I knew right away what had happened.
-Finally, I hooked my first GT.
+There was this one time, when my line was just all over the place and I literally got my self entangled in my line, so i constantly had to unwrap my line out of dead corals, while trying to cast my line out to shoals of Bluefin Trevally or Giant Trevally cruising around.
+It was a crazy time with many frustrations and defeats.
+But one thing that really got to my nerves was that my fly was constantly rejected in the first eight day of fishing, and i couldn’t figure out why the GT rejected my flies, i have tried every possible option in my flybox with absolutely no result.
+So on day nine, i went on the reef in to the surf zone as i have done the past eight days looking for GT´s, when i spotter a small shoal of Bluefin trevally´s. i layed out my line to them and started stripping in my line, they instantly started to attack the fly, and while the bluefin trevally is heading for the fly, i could see from the corner of my eye a dark shadow approaching my fly, and with unbelievable speed it took my fly, and the water was whipped white, at that moment i knew the fish was on, my heart started pounding almost beating to fast i knew at that moment i had my first GT on Finally.

 Moon and Tide.